OscarDiez/hpc_course/README.md

-# HPC Course
+# HPC

-Support and exercise files for the **HPC Course**, designed to help students learn and practice high-performance computing concepts.
+Support and exercise files for **HPC**, including the books and the course designed to help you learn and practice high-performance computing concepts.
 Exercises are provided to be run in an HPC cluster, and some can also be executed in Google Colab.

 ## Structure of the Repository